 The curriculum for programs customarily leading to licensure/certification at Triton College have been designed to meet the educational to prepare students to apply for licensure/certification exams in the State of Illinois.
 Licensure boards in each state are responsible for establishing the requirements for licensure/certification for their state.
 Students who intend to return or move to any state other than Illinois need to review the professional licensure disclosures pertaining to their program and consult with the state professional licensing board.
 The state professional licensing boards make the ultimate decision as to whether or not an individual will be eligible to apply for licensure/certification based on the rules and regulations in place at the time the individual submits their application for licensure.

 Professional Licensure Disclosures indicate one of the three options for each state:

 Use this State Reference Guide to identify states in which Triton College program requirements fulfill state guidelines for professional licensure and certification.

-For questions regarding programs listed in the State Reference Guide, please contact the Chair or Coordinator of the respective program.
+For questions regarding programs listed in the State Reference Guide, please contact the Chair of the respective program.